← Reference Deep-Dives Reference Deep-Dive · 12 min read

 Social influence and discovery increasingly drives switching as shoppers encounter competitor brands through social media, peer recommendation, and algorithmic content.
 Research reveals the specific discovery channels and influence mechanisms that introduce competitive alternatives into consideration sets, which informs competitive response strategy beyond traditional marketing.

 Continuous monitoring.
 Run switching research quarterly to track how switching dynamics evolve.
-AI-moderated research at $20 per interview makes quarterly 50-person studies economically routine.
+AI-moderated research at $25 per interview makes quarterly 50-person studies economically routine.
 Each wave updates the switching driver landscape and measures whether interventions are reducing switching intent in target segments.
+Continuous monitoring is what closes the loop from intervention to result.

 The Strategic Value of Switching Intelligence